cometa-rocks/cometa_documentation/MFA_Authentication_using_cometa.md

 ### Steps of MFA Automation and Prerequisite

-The automation of two-factor authentication at Cometa requires two steps.
+The automation of two-factor authentication with Cometa requires two steps.

 * **Step 1: (Prerequisite)** Create an account and obtain the MFA secret key.
 If you already have an account, you can use that.
 Next, follow the provided links to set up MFA and obtain the secret key from any one of the multi-factor authentication providers.
 (This requires at least one MFA setup), **(This requires at least one MFA)**.

-    **1. Gitlab** <a href="./MFA_Authentication_preparation.md"> Set up Multi-Factor Authentication (MFA) for in our GitLab.</a>
+    **1. Gitlab** <a href="./MFA_Authentication_preparation.md"> Set up Multi-Factor Authentication (MFA) in our GitLab.</a>

-    **2. Google MFA** Create account at <a href="https://support.google.com/accounts/answer/27441?hl=en">Google</a> then <a href="https://support.kraken.com/hc/en-us/articles/360001486466-How-to-find-the-setup-key-or-backup-code-for-authenticator-app-2FA"> get a <i>secret key</i>. </a>
+    **2. Google MFA** Create an account at <a href="https://support.google.com/accounts/answer/27441?hl=en">Google</a> then <a href="https://support.kraken.com/hc/en-us/articles/360001486466-How-to-find-the-setup-key-or-backup-code-for-authenticator-app-2FA"> get a <i>secret key</i>. </a>
       Note: You have the option to choose any other MFA provider based on your needs
     <br>
     <br>
-    **Get verification code** Once you are asked to scan the OR code do not do that, rather get secret key, Next follow below step.
+    **Get verification code** Once you are asked to scan the OR code, do not do that.
+Instead,  get the secret key and follow the steps below:

-    1. Create a small python script using below code.
+    1. Create a small Python script using the code below.
         <pre>  import pyotp
         # i.e 'HHHH LLLL KKKK JJJJ LLLL DDDD DDDD DDDD' or ABCDEFGHIJKLMNOPQRSTUVWTUVWTUVW
         token = "YOUR CODE .... .... .... .... .... ...."